An analysis of the effects of sharing research data, code, and preprints on citations: Discussion

 Using similar methods to ours, previous work also found a correlation between articles that include statements linking to data in a repository and a citation advantage of up to 25\%~\cite{colavizza_citation_2020}.
 We confirm this finding in our study, finding a positive correlation between sharing data in a repository and citation impact.
 Yet the effect we find is considerably smaller in magnitude.
 This might be caused by the smaller and more uniform dataset that we use here, which includes all PLOS publications and a smaller comparator set, while this previous work used all PLOS and BMC articles and a dataset of over half a million publications.
 Other studies have also found a positive citation impact of the use of discipline-specific repositories~\cite{piwowar_sharing_2007,piwowar_data_2013,henneken_linking_2011}.

 While previous work~\cite{vandewalle_code_2012,cao_rise_2023,kang_papers_2023} has found as much as a threefold citation advantage for code sharing, we did not confirm this finding in our sample.
 Following~\cite{escamilla_rise_2022}, it is possible that outside of fields like computer science authors are more likely to cite or link to shared code directly rather than citing the research paper with which it was associated.
+Another possible reason could be that the quality of the description of the code, rather than its availability, impacts whether or not a research paper is cited, as was suggested in previous work on model papers~\cite{janssen_code_2020}.
+Without further research into code sharing and citation practices it is difficult to explain why there is a lack of significant findings for code.